Can We Test God

-The only time that believers are permitted to test God is in the giving of tithes: “‘Bring the whole tithe into the storehouse, that there may be food in my house.
+The only time that believers are permitted to test God is in the giving of tithes.
+The Bible says, “‘Bring the whole tithe into the storehouse, that there may be food in my house.
 Test me in this,’ says the Lord Almighty, ‘and see if I will not throw open the floodgates of heaven and pour out so much blessing that there will not be room enough to store it’” (Malachi 3:10).
 Testing here shows faith in God’s provisions for His children.

-Any other testing that entertains doubt to God’s Words is considered sin “Do not put the Lord your God to the test as you did at Massah” (Deuteronomy 6:16).
-The Israelites tested God at Massah when there was no water and grumbled saying “‘Why did you bring us up out of Egypt to make us and our children and livestock die of thirst” (Exodus 17:3) Testing here showed doubt to God’s ability in providing for His children.
+Any other testing that entertains doubt to God’s Words is considered sin.
+The Lord said, “Do not put the Lord your God to the test as you did at Massah” (Deuteronomy 6:16).
+The Israelites tested God at Massah when there was no water and they grumbled saying, “‘Why did you bring us up out of Egypt to make us and our children and livestock die of thirst” (Exodus 17:3).
+Testing here showed doubt to God’s ability to provide for His children.

-“Now faith is confidence in what we hope for and the assurance about what we do not see” (Hebrews 11:1).
+The Bible defines true faith as the “confidence in what we hope for and the assurance about what we do not see” (Hebrews 11:1).
 By faith, the Christian considers himself already in possession of what has been promised him.
 His utter confidence in the One who has made the promises leaves no uncertainty as to their fulfillment in due time.
 Faith thus enables a Christian not only to lay claim to promised blessings but to receive and to enjoy them now.

 In His service,